What Does A Cladogram Look Like? See The Surprising Diagram Scientists Swear By!

 Ever staredat a picture that looks like a family tree and wondered, what does a cladogram look like?
-Day to day, maybe you’ve seen it in a biology textbook, a documentary, or a quick Google image search.
+That said, maybe you’ve seen it in a biology textbook, a documentary, or a quick Google image search.
 It’s not a literal tree with roots and leaves, but a kind of map that shows how living things are related.
 Let’s dig into that map and see why it matters, how it works, and what most people get wrong.

 What Is a Cladogram